Simon Cowell (conservationist)

-Biography
+Early life and education

-In his early life, Cowell suffered from stuttering, and enjoyed singing.
+Cowell was born on 19 April 1952.
+In his early life, he suffered from stuttering, and enjoyed singing.
 He attended the City of London Freemen's boarding school, and took part in multiple choirs and school musicals.

+Cowell earned a PhD in biological sciences at Jesus College, Cambridge, and worked as a commodities trader through the 1980s.

+Career

-Cowell earned a PhD in biological sciences at Jesus College, Cambridge, and worked a commodities trader through the 1980s.
-He has two daughters.
-He and his former wife Jill co-founded the Wildlife Aid Foundation animal rescue and rehabilitation centre in 1983, several years after setting up a wildlife sanctuary on the grounds of his home.
-The organisation's activities were the subject of the television series Wildlife SOS, and subsequently a Youtube channel series with entries being released to the present day.
+Together with his ex-wife, Jill, Cowell co-founded the Wildlife Aid Foundation animal rescue and rehabilitation centre in 1983, several years after setting up a wildlife sanctuary on the grounds of his home.
+The organisation's activities were the subject of the television series Wildlife SOS, and subsequently a YouTube channel series with entries being released to the present day.

-Cowell endured a self-described nervous breakdown in 1994, after which he decided to dedicate "all his time" to the Wildlife Aid charity.
 As part of his efforts as a conservationist and animal-rights activist, he has campaigned for PETA.
 Cowell has been described as a "forthright, witty character" who is "not averse" to profanity.
-Costar Ricky Gervais once described him as "David Attenborough with Tourette's".
-He was awarded a prestigious Order of the British Empire award in 2006 for his "services to wildlife".
+Ricky Gervais once described him as "David Attenborough with Tourette's".

+He was appointed a Member of the Order of the British Empire (MBE) in the 2005 Birthday Honours for "services to wildlife".
 As an author, Cowell released a memoir entitled My Wild Life: The Story of a Most Unlikely Animal Rescuer in 2016.

+Personal life

-He resides in Leatherhead, Surrey, and Wildlife Aid Foundation is run out of his home.
+Cowell had two daughters with his ex-wife, Jillian Geraldine.
+He resided in Leatherhead, Surrey, and Wildlife Aid Foundation was run out of his home.

-Health
+Health and death

+Cowell endured a self-described nervous breakdown in 1994, after which he decided to leave London and dedicate "all his time" to the Wildlife Aid charity.

-In July 2022, it was announced through his foundation that in late June 2022 he was diagnosed with an aggressive, terminal form of lung cancer.
-A donation campaign for his organisation entitled "Simon's Last Wish" was launched on 15 July.
+In July 2022 it was announced, through his foundation, that Cowell had been diagnosed with an aggressive, terminal form of lung cancer in late June.
+A donation campaign for his organisation, titled Simon's Last Wish was launched on 15 July and raised more than £650,000.

+On 11 May 2024, it was announced that Cowell's cancer had progressed to his vital organs and although he was still undergoing treatment, doctors had given a prognosis of a few weeks.
+He died of complications from the disease on 9 June, at the age of 72.